 The Swedish Government has adopted higher recycling targets as of 2020.
 You can see the targets, and FTI’s current progress, below.

 FTI has promised to do more than meet these targets, we aim to exceed them.
-To help us achieve this goal, we have adopted a development plan with five points – the Five-Point Program.
+To help us achieve this goal, we have adopted a development plan with five points – the Seven-Point Program.

-The Five-Point Program defines a clear mission for our organization.
+The Seven-Point Program defines a clear mission for our organization.
 It requires that FTI retains responsibility for the collection, that a definition of those producers with legally imposed producer responsibility is established, and that a regulatory authority is introduced in combination with a clear regulatory framework for a pre-approved collection system.